LOST IN TRANSIT

 I will gladly take all available assistance in building this collection, so if you or your friends have letters or information on this subject, please get in touch.

-On first appearance, It received Silver Medal (9.9.2022)
+On first appearance as a single frame collection, It received Silver Medal (9.9.2022)